HinChou/R-Shiny-Project/README.md

 https://xuanzhou.shinyapps.io/Portfolio-Optimization-Demo/

 ## Summary:
-* Using Shiny in R to create a website
+* Using Shiny in R to create a website(demo)
-* Performing portfolio optimization (demo) for investors using real-time data from yahoo
+* Performing portfolio optimization for investors using real-time data from yahoo
 * Shiny should contain sever.R and ui.R which is the user interface.

 ### New Adds: